Cancer Research UK logo.

 Some specific genetic abnormalities in your leukaemia cells may make the leukaemia harder to treat successfully.
 But some changes may make it easier as they might allow treatment to be more targeted.

-Your outlook is also affected by how well the leukaemia responds to treatment and how long it takes to get into remission.
+Your outlook is also affected by how well the leukaemia responds to treatment and how long it takes to go into remission.
 Remission means that there is no sign of leukaemia in your bone marrow when looked at under a microscope.
 And the numbers of blood cells have returned to normal.

 More statistics